Pete and Gerry’s Family Farm Story

-At Pete & Gerry’s Organic Eggs, our family has been farming for four generations.
-We are totally committed to bringing you the highest-quality, freshest eggs possible.
+At Pete and Gerry’s Organic Eggs, our family has been farming for four generations.
+We are totally committed to bringing you the highest-quality, freshest organic eggs possible.

 We are a values-led company, dedicated to humane treatment of animals and small family farms, who we believe are the best stewards of environmental sustainability.

 - In 2003, we became America’s first Certified Humane egg producer, under the auspices of Humane Farm Animal Care.

 - In 2013, we became America’s first egg producer to earn the “B-Corp Certified” designation as a For-Benefit Corporation, under the auspices of B-Labs.

 All our free-range, organic eggs come from small family farms like ours.
 These are real farms, not factories that simply use the farm label.
 All our farmers follow the strictest standards of humane animal treatment, safety, and environmental sustainability.
 We believe our free-range hens deserve a safe, comfortable place to live a happy, healthy life – and that our family farmers deserve the right to keep their lands and livelihoods without having to resort to unhealthy factory-farm practices.